 In 1984, he moved his wife and two daughters, Anne and Sophie, to Jackson, MS to work as the Chef de Cuisine at The Sundancer, a fine dining restaurant in Highland Village.
 When The Sundancer closed four years later, Amelot shared his culinary skills as corporate chef for Valley Food Services for nearly 20 years, followed by US Food Service’s Jackson-New Orleans division as their corporate Executive Chef.

 In 2012, Anne opened the French-inspired Anjou Restaurant in Ridgeland, MS, where Amelot created the menu and provided consultation for his daughter’s new eatery.
-Three years later, Amelot came on board full-time to take the reins of the kitchen, where he now serves as Executive Chef.
+Three years later, Amelot came on board full-time to take the reins of the kitchen and serve as Executive Chef.
+As of summer 2021, Christian has retired while Anne is still at the helm.

 Taking into account the tastes of the American Southeast, Amelot created the menu at Anjou as a balance of traditional French cuisine and the southern palate.
 Guests can expect French favorites like house-made beignets, crepes and quiche, while satisfying cravings for Southern classics like fried oysters and shrimp & grits.